FAQs for Parents/Carers

 You may need to call or email a few times.
 The reception staff, and teachers, can be very busy and hard to get hold of.

 5 Can I contact individual teachers about course-work or homework?

 Any enquiries should first go to the Pupil Support Leader who will pass them onto the Curriculum Leader (Head of Department) for that subject.
 You can make these enquiries by email or a phone call to the school, as above.

 6 What do the three types of classes mean: Tutor Group, ‘Point’ and Sets?

 - Tutor Group (usually referred to by pupils as ‘regi’ groups) – Students will normally be in the same tutor group from S1 to S4.
 Tutor groups are usually around 20 students and are put together for S1 based on a number of factors – including friend requests made by the students in P7 and whether students are in one of the Specialist Schools (Dance, Football or Music).
-Brothers and sisters will usually be kept in the same house (so that there is consistency with Pupil Support Leader.
+Brothers and sisters will usually be kept in the same house so that there is consistency with their Pupil Support Leader.

 During S1 and S2 students stay in their tutor group for practical subjects – Science, CDT (Craft, Design & Technology), HFT (Health & Food Technology), Drama, Art & Design and Music and in addition for PSE (Personal & Social Education) – all practical classes currently have a maximum class size of 20.

 ● Point Classes are mixed ability classes, usually 25 – 30 students.
 The purpose of Point Classes is to encourage students to mix and get to know others, outside their registration class.
 It also gets the students used to having different people in their classes, in preparation for S3, when course choices have been made and each class is different.

 During S1 and S2 students are in their Point Class for Languages and Social Subjects (History, Geography and RMPS – Religious, Moral and Philosophical Studies).